santoshilimi/sunbird-epub-player/README.md

 ## Step 4: Send input to render EPUB player

-Click to see the mock - [playerConfig](README.md#step-5-send-input-to-render-epub-player)
+Click to see the input data - [playerConfig](README.md#step-5-send-input-to-render-epub-player)

 ## Sample code

-Click to see the sample code - [sampleRepo](https://github.com/Sunbird-Ed/SunbirdEd-mobile-app)
+Click to see the sample code - [sampleCode](https://github.com/Sunbird-Ed/SunbirdEd-mobile-app)

 ## Use as web components